Part 2 - Water Treatment Operations (5 days)

 There are tutorial sessions, two written exams (mathematics and theory) and a practical exam, followed by a one-day on-site exam to determine competencies at the operator's own treatment works.

-A project involving the assessment of environmental risks is to be completed within five weeks of completion of the classroom sessions.
+A project (Project B) involving the assessment of environmental risks is to be completed within five weeks of completion of the classroom sessions.
 Where an operator has previously completed units of study that covers the equivalent of that project work, the operator may apply for credit/exemption from the project assignment.

 A NSW TAFE Certificate III in Water Industry Treatment (Drinking Water) with a list of competencies demonstrated will be issued to each successful candidate.